Scheme launched to help Essex pensioners live independently

 This new scheme draws on the successes of a previous project that was based in rural Essex, where 12 Community Agents offered similar services and advice to elderly people within mid-Essex.
 According to this news article from the Essex Chronicle, 85-year-old Violet Knock has seen huge benefits from the scheme and said, “Our village agent Lydia pops in when I'm not sure of something as soon as she can, and has helped us greatly.”

 The new Community Agents scheme has expanded on this previous project and will now offer similar services across Essex in both rural and urban areas.
-There will also be a stronger focus on health and social care needs so that the scheme will help people to live independently in their homes for longer with the help of mobility aids such as walk in showers.
+There will also be a stronger focus on health and social care needs so that the scheme will help people to live independently in their homes for longer with the help of mobility aids such as walk in baths and showers.

 The scheme is gradually getting underway, with 36 Community Agents already recruited and the first people set to benefit from the project as early as July.
 Those who are not currently involved, but would like assistance in the home will have the chance to be referred to the scheme in October.